 While the duress defense can be strong when used properly, it is rarely used only because it specifically requires a person place a credible threat on the life of another person and then forces either that person or someone else to commit a crime in order to save the victim’s life.
-In other words, for your Mira Mesa criminal lawyer to use this defense, he or she must actually be able to show that you reasonably believed that someone told you to commit a crime and that you genuinely believed that if you failed to commit the crime, you or someone else would die.
-If you were blackmailed or if someone threatened to burn down your house, the duress defense would not apply.
+In other words, for your lawyer to use this defense, he or she must actually be able to show that you reasonably believed that someone told you to commit a crime and that you genuinely believed that if you failed to commit the crime, you or someone else would die.
+If you felt like you were forced to commit a crime because you were blackmailed or if someone threatened to burn down your house, the duress defense would not apply.

 If your situation doesn’t qualify for the duress defense, you may still be able to use the related necessity defense, which applies when you commit a crime to avoid a larger danger.
 For example, if you are drunk at a party and you end up having to drive away while intoxicated to avoid being attacked by another party guest who wants to harm you, you may be able to use this defense.
 The key factors in the necessity defense are that you had no other alternative than to commit the crime and that you stopped doing the illegal activity as soon as you escaped the danger.

-If you have been charged with a crime that you only committed to protect your life or the life of someone else, Solana Beach criminal attorney Peter M. Liss can help.
+If someone forced you to commit a crime and you only did it to protect your life or the life of someone else, Peter M. Liss can help.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by Peter